 States solicit AMLER project proposals and select those to submit to OSMRE for preliminary approval.
 In West Virginia, projects are reviewed, approved, and sent to OSMRE by an inter-agency advisory committee.
 Between the preliminary approval and the authorization to proceed (ATP) is the planning phase, which requires both environmental and project plan review on the part of states and OSMRE (see figure on the first page).
 A 2024 Government Accountability Office report found inconsistent administration of the AMLER program by OSMRE.
 For example, determinations of whether a lein is required are made on a case-by-case basis.
 At times, input from multiple federal agencies is needed, slowing the process further.

 Despite these challenges, minimizing time spend in the state planning phase could improve project timelines.
 AMLER projects spend an average of 400 days (PDF) in the state review phase compared to 85 in OSMRE review.
-Besides Kentucky, West Virginia projects spent the most time in the state planning phase between 2016 and 2022.
-In addition, West Virginia had the largest range of times spent in state review across all project types (besides educational facilities).
+Besides Kentucky, West Virginia projects spent the most time in the state planning phase between 2016 and 2022 (PDF).
+In addition, West Virginia had the largest range of times spent (PDF) in state review across all project types (besides educational facilities).
 Delays may cause projects to lose investors, and decreases the impact of each dollar invested due to inflation.
 Of the 36 approved West Virginia AMLER projects since 2019, 22 are under action from the state (Excel Download) while ten have received ATPs.
 For comparison, of 20 approved projects, Ohio has 14 in state review and 7 with ATPs.
 Pennsylvania has been especially successful in moving AMLER projects through review.
 Of 33 projects approved since 2019, only three are in state review, and 25 have received an ATP.

 Policy Options for Improving AMLER Spending Efficiency